Tarantula (The Smashing Pumpkins song): Release and structure

 Billy Corgan mentioned during a concert of June 5 in Berlin that "Tarantula" was titled in honor of the German rock band Scorpions, with whom Corgan had recently collaborated on the Scorpions song "The Cross".
 The intro and the outro of the song are inspired by the song "Dark Lady" of Scorpions, while Corgan stated that he wrote the solo of the song thinking how Uli Jon Roth could have played it.
 Corgan and Chamberlin believe the song is a culmination of music they've been listening to all their lives, specifically the Scorpions and UFO.

 A 30-second clip of the song was released on May 14, 2007.
 On May 21, 2007, the single was released on iTunes for the United States, followed by the United Kingdom and Canada on May 22.
 On this date, "Tarantula" was played for the first time live in Paris at the Pumpkins' first show in seven years.
 The song was also played on the Late Show with David Letterman on July 9, 2007.

 On July 2, a single was released on CD and 7-inch in the UK, both containing the B-side "Death from Above".
 Both covers have a black-and-white photo of Paris Hilton holding a BlackBerry with the Zeitgeist album cover on the screen, and a low-resolution image of a mushroom cloud in the background.
 A separate 7-inch was released in a clear plastic sleeve on white vinyl.
+Hilton talked to Stereogum about the cover art, saying: "Billy [Corgan] and I were friends, and he called me one day and was like, 'I want to do this photo shoot with you and Lindsay Lohan and Britney Spears.
+I have this whole idea; will you come and meet me?'
+[Editor's note: Spears and Lohan didn't end up making it to the shoot.]We went to some studio or something, and we shot it together.
+It was really awesome.
+I love him.
+He's so talented and such a nice person.
+It was just so cool to be on an album cover for one of my favorite bands growing up."

 On July 15, "Tarantula" entered the UK Rock Singles Chart at number one.